redhat-openstack/website/source/uncategorized/midonet-integration.html.md

 ### Create External Network

-We first need to create the External Network (fake) to be used for connectivity:
+We first need to create the External Network (fake) to be used for connectivity using the following two commands:

+      neutron net-create ext-net --shared --router:external=True
       neutron subnet-create ext-net --name ext-subnet --allocation-pool start=200.200.200.2,end=200.200.200.254 --disable-dhcp --gateway 200.200.200.1 200.200.200.0/24